 - Place the rice in a strainer, and rinse well for 2 minutes.

 - Add the butter, shallots, and 1/4 tsp salt to a nonstick pan (use one that has a lid), and cook for 5 minutes, until slightly softened.

 - Add the rinsed rice and toast for 3-5 minutes, stirring often, until the grains turns chalky and opaque.

 - Add the chicken stock and remaining 1/4 tsp salt, and increase the heat to high.
 Once the liquid reaches a boil, reduce the heat to a simmer (low heat), and cover the pan with the lid**.

 - Cook for 18-20 minutes, until the liquid has been absorbed.

-- Stir and fluff the rice, as the bottom tends to get drier than the top, replace the lid, and let the rice sit for 10 more minutes.
+- Stir and fluff the rice, as the bottom tends to get drier than the top, replace the lid, and let the pilaf sit for 10 more minutes.
 Serve and enjoy!